737BassTP/COSC345-Game/Assignment1.md

 - The conversation data forms the backbone of the educational trivia aspect of the game.

 ## Organization
-Communcation is being maintained daily through a Facebook Messenger group chat.
-We are using a Trello board to organise the tasks that need to be done and to keep track of deadlines.
+Communcation is being maintained daily through a Facebook Messenger group chat.<br>We are using a Trello board to organise the tasks that need to be done and to keep track of deadlines.

 There are lists for:
 - To Do